starseeker/stepmod_mirror/apps/stepmod/readme.txt

 Setup the application properties.
 You only need to do this once and a properties file will be stored and reused next time you run the application.
-Use the Tools -> Set Stepod properties menu to setup the properties
+Use the Tools -> Set Stepmod properties menu to setup the properties

 Setup the path to STEPmod, your SourceForge name, the path to the CVS executable and SSH link